Hires

 Course Fees / MaterialsVariesSemesterHost & HomeMandatory

-Important Notes: Non-refundable fees include: UHM general application fee ($70), on-campus housing application fee ($25), & NSE program fee ($85).
+Important Notes: Non-refundable fees include: UHM general application fee ($70), and on-campus housing application fee ($25).
+The NSE program fee ($85) is only refundable if cancellations are made prior to orientation that semester.
+The housing application fee and deposit are only mandatory if living on-campus.
 Students attending UHM on Home payment and not paying UHM fees may opt in for the UPass (for the bus) and the Warrior Recreation Center (campus gym) for a fee.
 Health Insurance: U.S. citizens are highly encouraged to have health insurance either from their home state or if needed, health insurance may be purchased at UHM (http://www.hawaii.edu/shs/student_insurance/).
 International students are REQUIRED to have health insurance.
 Please see https://www.hawaii.edu/issmanoa/?page_id=39 for more information.

 Room / Meals